ibidem/mjolnir-cfs/+Docs/-00-Introduction.md

-For creating an application based on this module, but not on mjolnir as a whole the [mjolnir-template-app](https://github.com/ibidem/mjolnir-template-app) can still be used as guide.
+For creating an application based on this module, but not on mjolnir as a whole the [mjolnir-template-app](https://github.com/ibidem/mjolnir-template-app) can still be used as a guide.
 Note that aside from `DOCROOT/mjolnir.php` all the structure is merely a recommendation.

 If you wish to create your own version based on this module but keep most of it